 ● Back, knee, and ankle injuries

 Some injuries may be severe and could result in a disability that requires ongoing care.
-It is best to seek medical attention immediately following a fall from a ladder, especially if you hit your head or lose consciousness for any time.
+It is best to seek medical attention immediately following a fall from a ladder, especially if you hit your head or lose consciousness at any time.

 The ALI recommends utilizing the three point-of-contact methods when you climb a ladder.
 This method requires you to always keep three out of your four extremities on the ladder at all times.
 For example, you can have both feet and a hand on the ladder or two hands and a foot on the ladder when you are using the steps.
 Never try to move a ladder when you are standing on it.
 Employers should train employees on the safe use of ladders and should inspect and maintain ladders and other equipment.